cateseve/interactive-digit-recognizer/README.md

-# interactive-digit-recognizer
+3# interactive-digit-recognizer
-Neural network trained on MNIST built using Keras/Tensorflow following the tutorial featured in "Deep Learning with Python" (F. Chollet)
+Neural network trained on MNIST built using Keras/Tensorflow following the tutorial featured in "Deep Learning with Python" (F. Chollet).